sunnykhatri/Login-with-facebook-using-php/README.md

 # Login with facebook using php Codecastra
 This repository contains the open source PHP SDK that allows you to authenticate the Facebook Platform from your PHP app.

+Visit www.codecastra.com to get full details on how to create login with facebook using php

 <img src="https://i2.wp.com/www.codecastra.com/wp-content/uploads/2017/08/fb_banner.png?w=800" alt="Login with facebook using php" />

 <h3>Steps to create facebook application</h3>